P8UXaE/sbipyt/README.md

 2. Using the model, do the calculus and the parameter modification of the model for every atom in a protein.
 3. Once all the protein has been evaluated and has been used in order to improve the model, the protein folder is written down in a list in order to not be used again to train the model, given that the program is coded in order to use every protein in scPDB folder to train the model.

 This training method does not need any RAM memory to keep data from the training set, once the array of an atom has been used, it is replaced by the next one.
-In conventional techniques, you need to keep big files with all the data, and the larger the data, the higher the RAM requirement.
+In conventional techniques where you train a model with just a dataframe, you need to keep big files with all the data, and the larger the data, the higher the RAM requirement.

 In order to run the training algorithm you need to move to the training folder, and have downloaded the full scPDB data in the folder.
 Then just run
 ```